 Bond Issuance Cost Example

 For example, ABC International incurs $50,000 to issue bonds.
 The bonds will be retired in 10 years.
-Accordingly, ABC initially records the bond issue costs as a long-term asset, with a debit to the bond issuance costs asset account and a credit to the cash account.
-Later, it charges $5,000 to expense in each of the next 10 years, with a debit to the bond issuance expense account and a credit to the bond issuance costs asset account.
-This series of transactions effectively shifts all of the initial asset into the expense account over the period when the bonds are outstanding.
+Accordingly, ABC initially capitalizes the bond issue costs, with a debit to the bond issuance costs account and a credit to the cash account.
+Later, it charges $5,000 to expense in each of the next 10 years, with a debit to the bond issuance expense account and a credit to the bond issuance costs account.
+This series of transactions effectively shifts all of the initial expenditure into the expense account over the period when the bonds are outstanding.